 Make a plan for what/when you’ll ride

-We worked our way through all of the rides that our kids were tall enough to ride and then re-rode our favorites.
-We got in line to re-ride Krakatau just before lunch, since we'd planned on a leisurely lunch and a rest.
+We worked our way through all of the rides that our kids were tall enough to ride.
+Then we re-rode our favorites.
+We got in line to re-ride Krakatau just before lunch, since we’d planned on a leisurely lunch and a rest.